 Hospitality – members that greet newcomers, have visitors fill out visitor cards and act as hosts to visitors throughout the service and fellowship hour.

-Newcomers – includes welcome letters and distribution of newcomer packets during visits to newcomers by the laity.
+Newcomers – includes welcome letters and distribution of newcomer packets.

 Prospect Development – this committee consists of two sub-parts: “beating the bushes” which involves the distribution of flyers to targeted neighborhoods (the flyers may be as to special events or merely advertise Holy Trinity in general); and charting demographic trends in the areas encompassing Holy Trinity’s “range” (usually a 5-mile radius).